 However, the focus of this website changed in summer 2019 – I now principally use this site for sharing free, useful advice for grads.
 I am also motivated by the fact I love writing.

 In my second year of Graduate Entry Medicine, I was successful at applying to be a clinical skills tutor.
 This is a paid position teaching clinical skills to medical students in the years below me at my medical school.

 I am a student representative on the Royal Society of Medicine Food & Health Council.

-I am currently in my second year of Graduate Entry Medicine at St George’s in the UK.
+In 2021 I will start my penultimate year of Graduate Entry Medicine at St George’s in the UK.
 In 2017 I achieved a distinction in a MSc in Biomedical Engineering at Queen Mary, University of London.
 My BSc (Hons) was in Biomedical Sciences and Synthetic Organic Chemistry at UCL.